jonhue/sandboxy/README.md

 Typically an API provides two sets of authentication credentials for a consumer - one for live access and one for sandbox/testing.

-Whenever you authenticate your API's consumer, just make sure to set the `$sandbox` variable accordingly to the credential the consumer used.
+Whenever you authenticate your API's consumer, just make sure to set `Sandboxy.environment` accordingly to the credential the consumer used.
 From thereon, Sandboxy will make sure that your consumer only reads & updates data from the environment he is in.

 ---